 - delivering services to patients, clinicians, the health services

 - research and planning in relation to COVID-19

 What type of data is covered?

 The notice covers confidential patient information so any data regardless of its identifiability, which is being used for the purposes set out above is covered.
-It will all be treated in line with the principles of GDPR i.e. fairly, lawfully and securely.
+It will all be treated in line with the principles of GDPR: fairly, lawfully and securely.

 How long will the notices be in place?

-COPI notices have now been extended until the end of March 2021 to help give healthcare organisations and Local Authorities the confidence to share the data needed to respond to COVID-19.
-The notices will be reviewed on or before 31 March 2021 or may be extended.
-If no further notices are issued, the notices will expire on 31 March 2021.
+COPI notices have now been extended until the end of September 2021 to help give healthcare organisations and local authorities the confidence to share the data needed to respond to COVID-19.
+The notices will be reviewed on or before 30 September 2021 or may be extended further.
+If no further notices are issued, the notices will expire on 30 September 2021.

 What if I’m unsure about sharing data?

 If you are unsure about the appropriate action to take, please contact firstname.lastname@example.org.

 Data controllers are still required to comply with relevant and appropriate data protection standards and to ensure within reason that they operate within statutory and regulatory boundaries.
 The General Data Protection Regulations (GDPR) allow health and care data to be used as long as one or more of the conditions under Article 6 and Article 9 are met.
 There are conditions under both articles which can be relied on for the sharing of health and care data.
 This includes the care and treatment of patients, and public health.
 We would expect any organisation to disseminate information within legal requirements set out under GDPR.